accessibilitywars/zaw2/content/builds/power-berserker.md

 balance = "March 2024"
 +++

 Absolutely everything this build has extends berserk.
-Your goal is to get into berserk as fast as possible and stay there.
-As long as you're hitting targets.
+Your goal is to get into berserk as fast as possible and stay there, as long as you're hitting targets.
 The main difficulty is going to be to re-engage with the next target once you kill something.
 Take particular note of the mobility section, as getting back into combat is your biggest priority

-## Gearing
+# Gearing

 - Berserker's Coat, Superior Rune of the Dragonhunter
 - Berserker's Boots, Superior Rune of the Dragonhunter